Skip to main content

 • Create a feature branch: Create a feature branch and build artifact for it.

-• Create a deployment flow: Create a deployment flow that contains an environment and deploy application within the environment.
+• Create a Deployment: Create a Deployment that contains an Environment and deploy application within the Environment.

 • Configure application parameters: Adjust a GitOps repository by adding custom application configuration into it.